Code-Institute-Submissions/data_centric_project_stream_three_bullet_it/README.md

 #### Known Bugs

 - It appears that Internet Explorer 11 does not support certain aspects of the Materialize framework used for some features of this application.
 This is something I intend to look at further in the future.
 However, after researching the user stats IE11 ranks relatively low.
+- While testing the add functionality, I discovered that if too many items are added to a month in the Future Log section, the list exapnds outside of its month on screen.
+I intend to put a fix in place for this by working out and assigning each month a minimum height in the CSS which would allow it to grow.
+- While testing the edit functionality in the Future Log, I noted that once a user is finished updating an item in the edit screen they are not directed back to the Future Log but instead to the Collection list itself.
+This is due to the fact that the edit functionality was initially built for the Collection list page and adding the link on the Future Log was a later addition  I also intend on looking at a fix for this.

 ### Deployment